bparanj/crystal/electronics/book/basics/half-wave-rectifier.md

 ### **Applications**

-This experiment lays the foundation for understanding rectifiers, a critical component in AC-to-DC conversion used in almost every electronic power supply.
+Rectifiers can be found in AC-to-DC conversion used in almost every electronic power supply.